jdx/mise/CONTRIBUTING.md

 PATH_add "$(expand_path .bin)"
 ```

-Now I can just run `rtx` as if I was using an installed version and it will build it from source everytime there are changes.
+Now I can just run `rtx` as if I was using an installed version and it will build it from source every time there are changes.

 You don't have to do this, but it makes things like `rtx activate` a lot easier to setup.